electron/get/README.md

 ## Usage

-For full API detail, see the [API documentation](https://electron.github.io/get/).
+For full API details, see the [API documentation](https://electron.github.io/get/).

 ### Simple: Downloading an Electron Binary ZIP